anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-flask-html.md

 Use a basic HTML template with Flask.

 ## Setup
-Make sure that you have [installed Flask in your virtual environment](venv-guide) and activate your virtual environment.
+Make sure to activate your virtual environment.

-Clone down the starter code linked from Moodle for a basic Flask app based on the first [Flask lab](flask-intro).
+Clone down the starter code linked from Moodle `Flask HTML Starter Repo`.

 ## Templates
 As you know from your reading, Flask allows you to connect with HTML templates.